NoroffFEU/development-platforms/svelte-case-study.md

 ## Creating a project with svelte using vite

-I am using [vite](https://vitejs.dev/) to create a new svelte project, there is other way's than vite like degit, but im not gonna get into it.
+I am using [vite](https://vitejs.dev/) to create a new svelte project, there is other way's than vite like degit and then rollup would be the default, but im not gonna get into that.
 If you want a full-fledged app framework you can also use [SvelteKit](https://svelte.dev/docs) it will also be utilizing vite.
 But since im only gonna build a simple front-end only site/app, i will use svelte (without kit).

 You start by navigating to the folder where you want to create the project, then open a terminal in the folder and type this command and hit enter.